canonical/launchpad-manual/docs/user/explanation/packaging/packaging.rst

 --------------------

-A "recipe" is a description of the steps needed to construct a package from a set of Bazaar or Git branches.
+A "recipe" is a description of the steps needed to construct a package from a set of Git branches.
 Its format specifies:

 -  Which branch to use for the source code: trunk branch, beta branch, etc.